Tokunbo-nasir/CS50P-final-project/CS50-P/README.md

 6) Within the "main" function

 6a)The user is asked how many pages of results would they like to parse through on the auto trader website this is assigned to the variable "p"
+   The maximum on the website is 100 pages of results

 7) The "scraper" function is called within the main function 7a) Purpose: This take the URL generated in (no. 5) as an argument  and the number of pages "total" (No. 6a) and parses through each advert on each page extracting the required data.